-You should note that NBIC can improve an annotation system, provided the correct label is within the top-k candidate labels returned by such system, we call this improvements the gain.
-We only consider that we have a gain when 1-NN misclassified the region.
-On the other hand, NBIC can decrease accuracy of annotation systems as well.
-This happens when 1-NN selects the correct annotation, but NBIC returns an incorrect label, we call this lost.
-In Figure 4 we plot gain and lost, as defined above, in terms of percentages for the three data sets we considered.
-From Figure 4 we can clearly appreciate that the gain is almost always superior to lost, note that each point in the plot is the result of averaging gain and lost over 100 trials, varying parameters for KNN+NBIC.
-From this plot, it is evident that the gain we obtain with NBIC is significant over all data sets, and it is more evident on the A-NCUTS data set, independently of the smoothing technique used.
-The gain decreases for the B and C sets due to the fact that we can only apply NBIC to a portion of the instances; because not all words are represented in the co-occurrence matrix.
+From Figure 4 we can clearly appreciate that the gain is almost always superior to lost, note that each point in the plot is the result of averaging gain and lost over 100 trials, varying parameters for knn+NBI.
+From this plot, it is evident that the gain we obtain with NBI is significant over all data sets, and it is more evident on the A-NCUTS data set, independently of the smoothing technique used.
+The gain decreases for the B and C sets due to the fact that we can only apply NBI to a portion of the instances; because not all words are represented in the co-occurrence matrix.
 In some cases there is a loose in accuracy, however we consider that this could be significantly improved by having a more extensive corpus to estimate the co-occurrence matrix, and considering more robust models such as Markov random fields.
-Furthermore, a key contribution of this work is that it can be applied to any other annotation system that ranks labels for their relevance.
+Furthermore, a key contribution of this work is that it can be applied to other annotation methods that rank labels for their relevance.